 Tinnitus Management

 Tinnitus is a condition in which you experience a sound without the influence of an external stimulus.
 This sound is most commonly heard only by you.
 Though commonly known as “ringing of the ears,” tinnitus may appear in many different sounds.
-It has been described by different tinnitus sufferers as a whistle, a roar, a crackle, a whoosh of air, a hissing, or a click – as well as a ring.
+It has been described by different patients as a whistle, a roar, a crackle, a whoosh of air, a hissing, or a click – as well as a ring.
 Tinnitus may bring adverse effects to a person’s quality of life: sleep problems, memory problems, depression, anxiety, irritability, stress, trouble concentrating, and fatigue.
 Visit our hearing center for tinnitus services in Lakewood, NJ & surrounding areas.

 How Common is Tinnitus?